-B. The Designee shall report findings to the Commission and Executive Director annually.
-In order to facilitate the timely delivery of information for reporting to the Commission and to better serve the public, it is in the interest of the Port of Seattle to prepare a single annual report each year by April 30 titled Apprenticeship and Priority Hire Annual Report.
+B. Port efforts in pursuit of the objectives of this Policy Directive will be incorporated into the Port's Long Range Plan (LRP) to the fullest extent reasonable, including incorporation into the LRP scorecards, reports, and LRP updates.
+Further, ‡the Designee shall report findings to the Commission and Executive Director annually.
+In order to facilitate the timely delivery of information for reporting to the Commission and to better serve the public, it is in the interest of the Port of Seattle to prepare and publish a singlean annual report each year by April 30 titled Apprenticeship and Priority Hire Annual Report.

 The report shall include, but not be limited to the following:

-i.
-The number and kinds of construction projects and contracts on which Apprenticeship and priority hire requirements were established;
+(1) The number and kinds of construction projects and contracts on which apprenticeship and Priority Hire requirements were established;

-ii.
-The percentage of labor hours actually worked by Apprentices and Priority Workers on each such project and the total number of labor hours on each project;

-- iii.
-The number of Apprentices and Priority Workers by contractor broken down by trade and craft category, the wages paid by category of work or trade, the number and percentage of women and people of color utilized as Apprentices and Priority Workers and the degree of compliance with the percentage requirements and aspirational goals to be established under this Policy Directive; - iv.
-The number of Apprentices and Priority Workers per Port dollar spent on the program; - v.
-A description of problems encountered in the implementation of the program; - vi.
-A description of barriers encountered by participating Apprentices and Priority Workers and steps taken to resolve those problems and to ensure their continued participation in the program;
+- (2) The percentage of labor hours actually worked by apprentices and Priority Workers on each such project and the total number of labor hours on each project; - (3) The number of apprentices and Priority Workers by contractor broken down by trade and craft category, the wages paid by category of work or trade, the number and percentage of women and people of color utilized as apprentices and Priority Workers and the degree of compliance with the percentage requirements and aspirational goals to be established under this Policy Directive; - (4) The number of apprentices and Priority Workers per Port dollar spent on the program; - (5) A description of problems encountered in the implementation of the program; - (6) A description of barriers encountered by participating apprentices and Priority Workers and steps taken to resolve those problems and to ensure their continued participation in the program;

-C. The Commission, Executive Director, and Designee will review program results annually to determine if the program should be expanded or amended by increasing or decreasing requirements and aspirational goals.
+C. The Commission, Executive Director, and Designee will review program results annually as part of the LRP update to determine if the program should be expanded or amended by increasing or decreasing requirements and aspirational goals.

-SECTION 1.7 Fiscal Implications
+SECTION 7.
+Fiscal Implications.